rickwest/devsnippets/source/snippets/git/index.md

 To merge a branch into another, you need to do the following

 1. **Checkout** the branch/master you wish to merge _into_
-2. Merge the required branch into this one
+2. Merge your required branch _into_ the requested branch

 ```bash
 git checkout branchname